seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 Sometimes it is briefly alluded to with the couple of terms *samudaya* and *nirodha*, as *samudayo samudayo* and *nirodho nirodho*.[^fn89] It is as if the experience of that insight has found expression as an exclamation: "Arising, arising!
 Ceasing, ceasing!"
 The above phrase only connects up the two aspects of that experience.

-It seems then that what is called the 'Dhamma-eye', is the ability to see the *Nibbānic* solution in the very vortex of the *samsāric* problem.
-That way of analysis which puts *samsāra* and Nibbāna far apart, into two watertight compartments, as it were, gives rise to interminable problems.
+It seems then that what is called the 'Dhamma-eye', is the ability to see the *Nibbānic* solution in the very vortex of the *saṁsāric* problem.
+That way of analysis which puts *saṁsāra* and Nibbāna far apart, into two watertight compartments, as it were, gives rise to interminable problems.
 But here we see that, just as much as one could realize Nibbāna by discovering the cause of suffering and following the path to its cessation, which in effect is the understanding of the four noble truths, one could also put an end to this vortex by understanding its cause and applying the correct means for its cessation.

 In the previous sermon we happened to quote some Canonical verses, which declared that the vortex does not exist for an *arahant*.[^fn90] Now as regards the condition after the cessation of the vortex, if someone asks where the vortex or the whirlpool has gone, what sort of answer can we give?
 It is the same difficulty that comes up in answering the question: "Where has the fire gone after it has gone out?"
 Because here too, what we call the whirlpool is that current of water which went against the main stream.
 It also consists of water, like the body of water outside it.
 So we cannot say that they united, nor can we say that it went and hid somewhere.